- Do I need to take the Chemistry Placement?

-- Do I still need to take the Chemistry Placement Exam if I did well on the SAT or the AP test?
+- Do I still need to take the Chemistry Placement if I did well on the SAT or the AP test?

 - During Summer Session I for students enrolled in CHE 2A.